 - Benefits coaching—guidance on VA benefits and resources to help participants achieve their education and career goals.

 - Personalized support—academic counseling or adjustment support to help participants succeed.

 - Independent living services—help for those unable to work in traditional employment due to disability.

 Most recently discharged service members, veterans, dependents of veterans, and those leaving active duty soon qualify for these services.
 You can learn more and get started by applying on the VA website.

 Though there’s a lot you’ll need to process in order to put your hard-earned military education benefits to good use, the effort is worth it.
 A college education can be the key to unlocking new opportunities—combine that with the strong work ethic and discipline you’ve developed through military service and there’s a lot for potential employers to like.

 Once you’ve got a good handle on your educational goals, there’s no shame in turning to others for expert advice.
 Military specialists at schools you’re interested in can help answer questions you may have and provide additional resources and information as you weigh your options.
-If you’d like to learn more about what Rasmussen College has to offer to veterans and service members, visit the Military Benefits page.
+If you’d like to learn more about what Rasmussen University has to offer to veterans and service members, visit the Military Benefits page.

 1U.S.
 Department of Veteran Affairs, Education and training – Post-9/11 GI Bill (Chapter 33), [accessed June, 2020] https://www.va.gov/education/about-gi-bill-benefits/post-9-11/